yashm4-4/Graph_Algorithms_in_Biological_Pathway_Analysis/README.md

 # Conclusion

 Applied to metabolic networks, classical graph algorithms provide insight into biological processes.
 Through directed, capacity-weighted graph modeling of glycolysis, we identified maximum flux of metabolites, the bottleneck reaction (f6p --> f16bp), and the primary rate-limiting enzyme (PFK).
-Although it is a simplification of complete Flux Balance Analysis, this technique provides a clear and visual way to observe pathway structure, bottlenecks, and energy efficiency trade-offs.
+Although it is a simplification of complete Flux Balance Analysis, this technique provides a clear and visual way to observe pathway structure and bottlenecks.
 The results obtained correlate well with current biochemistry knowledge.
 They demonstrate the usefulness of theoretical computer science-derived computational tools when evaluating real-world biological systems.
 This experiment reiterated the power of algorithmic thought to clarify intricate molecular mechanisms and introduced the potential for higher-level modeling of more extensive metabolic networks.

 # Acknowledgments